 And peace reigned in the Todd household because two daughters were thrilled to be inducted into the mystique of wearing just the right perfume and their father was able to take a breath of fresh air when he came home from work at night.

-And I learned a valuable lesson which has stuck with me until this day.
+And I learned a valuable lesson in negotiation which has stuck with me until this day.